imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 ## 6.5.1 Private Key Storage Format

-First a string is constructed with two parts "PKCS8.<data>" where
-<data> is the private key serialized in PKCS#8 encoding and base64url
+First a string is constructed with two parts "PKCS8.{data}" where {data} is the private key serialized in PKCS#8 encoding and base64url encoded.
-encoded.

 Next, the key is optionally encrypted.
 A key is derived from the